c-sanders/AutoconfMacro-Bison/README.md

 ### 2) About the macro

-The macro is implemented in rather a basic fashion.
+The macro is implemented in a rather basic fashion.
 It does not do anything too complex, and most of the work is offloaded onto the GNU Autoconf macro ```AC_CHECK_PROG```.

 ### 3) Implementation of the macro

-The macro is implemented as follows;
+As at 12 April 2022, the macro was implemented as follows;

 ```
 01 # -----------------------------------------------------------------------------